Hebbinkpro/PocketMap/README.md

   // the data type
   "options": options,
   // options
+  "positions": []
-  "positions": position[]     // list of all corner positions }
+  // list of all corner positions
+}
 ```